MicrosoftDocs/microsoft-365-community/Community/defining-a-power-platform-environment-strategy.md

 There is specific guidance for the Default environment to call out because of its unique nature:

 - It’s automatically created with the first user in the region closest to the Azure AD tenant
-- New users that sign up for PowerApps are automatically added to the Maker role
+- New users that sign up for Power Apps are automatically added to the Maker role
 - Users are not automatically added to the Environment Admin role
 - The default environment can’t be deleted, but you can rename it – e.g., Personal Productivity (do it now, if you haven't!)